rojo-rbx/rbx-dom/docs/xml.md

 ## Item

 This element describes one `Instance` value.
-There SHOULD be at least one of these in all files, as otherwise they serve no purpose, but Roblox accepts files with no `Item` elements.
-All `Item` elements must be under either the `roblox` element or other `Item` elements.
+There should be at least one of these in all files, as otherwise they serve no purpose, but Roblox accepts files with no `Item` elements.
+All `Item` elements MUST be under either the `roblox` element or other `Item` elements.

-The following attributes are required for this element:
+The following attributes are REQUIRED for this element:

 | Name       | Contents                                                              |
 |:-----------|:----------------------------------------------------------------------|
 | `class`    | The class of the `Instance` this element represents.                  |
 | `referent` | A unique string used to reference this element elsewhere in the file. |

+The value of `referent` MUST be unique for the file.
+The value of `referent` MUST NOT be `null`.
+Roblox utilizes the value `null` when serializing [`Ref`](#ref) properties with no value, so it should be considered a reserved value.

-The value of `referent` does not need to follow any pattern, it simply must be unique for the file.
-Roblox generates referents by prefixing a UUID with `RBX`, but this is not a requirement.
+Roblox generates referents by prefixing a UUID with `RBX`, but this is not a requirement .

 ## Properties

 This element contains all properties for a given `Instance`.
-There MUST be one per `Item` element, and each `Properties` element must be under an `Item` element.
+There MUST be one `Properties` element per `Item`.
+All `Properties` elements MUST be under an `Item` element.

 There are no attributes required for this element.